turingschool/backend-curriculum-site/module3/lessons/oauth.md

 6. Github gives us an `access_token` associated with that user and we can use it to get information from the API about the user.

-## Workshop -- Implementing OAuth with Github
+## Workshop -- Implementing OAuth with GitHub

 Let's get some practice with handrolling OAuth by implementing it in a simple Rails project.
 While there are gems we can use for OAuth, handrolling will